 A 2 hour bus ride and 3 hour canoe ride later, we arrived at the Waorani’s tribe remote village in Gomaton, an area in the middle of the Amazon rain forest.
 When I say remote, I mean completely isolated.
-There was no service, electricity, and barely any running water.
-We were greeted by 10 kids, a handful of adults including the Waorani grandma and grandpa, a spider monkey, and a Trumpet bird.
+There was no service or electricity, and barely any running water.
+We were greeted by 10 kids, a handful of adults including the Waorani grandma and grandpa, a spider monkey, and a trumpet bird.
 Upon our arrival, the tribe’s President painted our faces with powder from a fruit.
-I immediately felt respected and welcomed.
+I immediately felt supported and welcomed.

 Some of the highlights from our Amazonian excursion included a 5 hour hike in the rainforest, shooting a blowgun, planting cacao plants, eating sugar cane, bathing in a creek and waterfall, and playing games with the young kids.

-Their lifestyles are the complete opposite from what most American teenagers are used to.
-Growing up in an upper-middle class family in a urban setting, all of my fundamental needs were met.
+Their lifestyles are the complete opposite of what most American teenagers are used to.
+Growing up in an upper-middle class family in an urban setting, all of my fundamental needs were met.
 In fact, most of my desires were met as well.
 I never had to worry about anything, and I was always connected to society.

 After spending time with the Waorani tribe and being surrounded by nothing but pure nature, I felt as though I connected with the world as a whole.
-On the canoe ride back, I was even questioning my future career goals as an investment banker.
-Why should I feel the need to chase an unhealthy, mentally taxing lifestyle just to make millions of dollars?
-After a certain financial threshold, what good does money induce in one’s life?
+On the canoe ride back, I was even questioning my future personal, career, and relationship goals.